-We often mention keyword difficulty.
+We often mention cannabis keyword difficulty.

 But, there is a catch.

-In fact, it is a measurement invented by SEO professionals as a way to better describe particular keywords and what we can expect from them.
+In fact, it is a measurement invented by SEO professionals as a way to describe better particular keywords and what we can expect from them.

 Later on, we will show how different SEO companies utilize this metric.

-Nevertheless, it is a necessary ingredient for our keyword research given that we don’t have a better starting point.
+Nevertheless, it is a necessary ingredient for our keyword research, given that we don’t have a better starting point.